mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 borders.
 The closest one is a two stall in Warsaw, but it's located in a 5th level underground parking garage with tight space.
 Luckily there is a new one in Radom;
 there are additional superchargers planned in 2020, namely in Ostrow Mazowiecka.
-Especially the Radom supercharger is a lifesaver, and the highway from Warsaw to Krakow is brand new, definitely a good route to take.
+The Radom supercharger is a lifesaver, and the highway from Warsaw to Krakow is brand new, definitely a good route to take.

 The [Orlen Charge](https://orlencharge.orlen.pl/#/portal/locations) is a free network